 How Often Should You Replace Mulch?

 They will need to be replaced at least once per year, and sometimes more often if they decompose quickly.

-I personally prefer doing it in the spring so that it looks fresh all summer long.
-Otherwise, if I spread mulch in the fall, it’s covered with leaves and debris and looks faded after the winter.
+I personally prefer doing it in the spring, so that it looks fresh all summer long.
+Otherwise, if I wait until fall, it’s covered with leaves and debris, and looks faded after the winter.

 I recommend waiting until the plants have started growing though.
-Otherwise, you could accidentally bury something that hasn’t popped out of the soil yet.
+Otherwise, you could accidentally bury something that hasn’t popped up yet.

-How Deep Should Mulch Be?
+How Deep Should Mulch Be Spread?

-Mulch should be 2-3 inches deep.
+Mulch should be spread 2-4 inches deep.
 Anything less than 2 inches, and you won’t get the benefit of weed protection.

 How To Spread Mulch Step-By-Step